SaurioAG/ETL_car_shop/README.md

 3.- Loaded the transformed data into a single CSV file for stakeholders usage

 4.- Generated a log file for the ETL process

+This can be improved by adding another step to dump all this data into a DB